Asana/node-quotana/README.md

 **Lines:** Will read them from either the task name *or* the description, whichever appears to contain them.
 If the name consist of lines then the description will be interpreted as the *context*.
-If the description consists of lines then the name will be ignored and serves just to label the quote in Asana somehow.
+If the description consists of lines then the name will be ignored and serves just to identify the quote in for Asana users.

+**Date:** The creation date of the task will be used as the date of the quote, unless the date is included on its own line in the task description OR at the beginning of the name.
+A date line is always of the form `YYYY-MM-DD`, e.g.
+`2015-02-23`.
+With some work the system could be more flexible in interpreting dates but for now this is the only way it will figure it out correctly.

 **Context:** Multi-speaker quotes have a *context*, or explanation of what was going on at the time.
 For proper display, this is usually written as if completing the sentence "This was said _____".
 If the quote lines are in the task name, then the description is used as context.
-Conversely if the lines are in the description, then the task name is the context.

-**Date:** The creation date of the task will be used as the date of the quote, unless a date line is the last line of the task description.
-A date line is always of the form `YYYY-MM-DD` to indicate the date, e.g. `2015-02-23`.
-With some work the system could be more flexible in interpreting dates but for now this is the only way it will figure it out correctly.
+Otherwise the context is whatever follows the lines of a quote and doesn't look like a speaker line or date line.

+**Extra Stuff:** Sometimes people like to add extra color to the quote, maybe a lengthier context or description of something.
+This can't be incorporated in a clean display in Quotana, but it can still be included in the task as long as it follows a line containing multiple dashes (`---`).
+Everything after that line will be ignored by the system.

 #### Example 1

-Single speaker, context in name, dated as of task creation.
+Single speaker in notes, dated as of task creation.

-**Name:** `about aors`
+**Name:** `phips on aors`

 **Description:**